GunarsK-portfolio/infrastructure/docs/ARCHITECTURE.md

-# Portfolio Microservices Architecture
+# Portfolio Project Architecture

-## System Overview
+## Overview

-This is a microservices-based portfolio management system with separate public-facing and admin portals.
+This document describes the architecture of the portfolio project, a microservices-based application with separate public and admin portals.

-## Services Architecture
+## System Architecture Diagram

 ```
                          ┌─────────────────────┐
                          │   Traefik Proxy     │
+                         │   :80, :443, :81    │
-                         │   Port: 80, 81, 82  │
+                         │   :8443, :82, :9002 │
-                         │   + Rate Limiting   │
+                         │   + SSL/TLS         │
                          │   + Path Routing    │
                          └──────────┬──────────┘
                                     │